mantidproject/mantid/docs/source/release/v3.10.0/framework.rst

 - :ref:`UserFunction <func-UserFunction>` now supports :math:`erf` and :math:`erfc`.

 - :ref:`IkedaCarpenterPV <func-IkedaCarpenterPV>` now constrains all parameters to be non-negative which helps the fits converge faster and produces better fits.

-- :ref:`MergeRuns <func-MergeRuns>` now has a sum option and more control over failure when binning is different or sample logs do not match.

 Python
 ------